Writing · Tag

 Anthropic shifted enterprise billing to per-token pricing.
 Every provider is expected to follow within six months.
 Here's how agent costs change and how to cap them at runtime.

-Claude Code has two caching TTLs and most developers pay the wrong tier without knowing.
-Here is how cache writes quietly inflate your Anthropic bill — and how to stop it.
+Claude Code has two prompt-caching TTLs, and most devs pay the pricier tier without knowing.
+Here's how cache writes quietly inflate your Anthropic bill — and how to cap it.

 Blackwell rental hit $4.08/hr.
 CoreWeave raised prices 20%.
 Anthropic restricted their newest model to 40 orgs.
 Meanwhile, consumer GPUs are sitting idle.